zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

            description: This is the second tile with ID tile2
    ```

     * **catalogUiTile.{tileId}.title**

        Specifies the title of the API services product family.
 This value is displayed in the API catalog UI dashboard as the tile title.

     * **catalogUiTile.{tileId}.description**

        Specifies the detailed description of the API Catalog UI dashboard tile.
        This value is displayed in the API catalog UI dashboard as the tile description.

+* **additionalServiceMetadata**

+    This section contains a list of changes that allows adding or modifying metadata parameters for the corresponding service.

+    * **additionalServiceMetadata.serviceId**

+        Specifies the service identifier for which metadata is updated.

+    * **additionalServiceMetadata.mode**

+        Specifies how the metadata are updated.
+The following modes are available:

+        **UPDATE**

+        Only missing parameters are added.
+Already existing parameters are ignored.

+        **FORCE_UPDATE**

+        All changes are applied.
+Existing parameters are overwritten.

+    * **additionalServiceMetadata.{updatedParameter}**

+        Specify any metadata parameters that are updated.

 ## 5. Add and validate the definition in the API Mediation Layer running on your machine